zzangupenn/Pose_INN/README.md

 Thank you for reviewing my paper.

 In this supplementary material we provide a guidance on reproducing our work.
-Our data sampling and training process is fast.
 The data preparation part takes about 1 hour.
-For the Pose_INN training, you can get a good result for 5-6 hours.
-Due to the file size limit, we can't share the custom data with you.
-This guide will about how to train on the Cambridge and 7scene dataset.
+For the Pose_INN training, you can get a good result with 5-6 hours.
+Due to the file size limit, we can't share the custom data recorded with the real-world robot.
+This guide will be about how to train on the Cambridge and 7scene dataset.

 There are four stages in reproducing our work:
 1. Data processing